 The Authority carries out a rolling programme that ensures all Property, Plant and Equipment required to be measured to fair value is revalued at least every five years.
-All valuations are carried out by Vail Williams LLP, with the exception of one farm asset valued by a specialist valuer, Bidwells LLP.
+All Property Plant and Equipment valuations are carried out internally in 2015/16, with the exception of one farm asset valued by a specialist valuer, Bidwells LLP.
+Investment property valuations have been carried out by Vail Williams LLP.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors, and the accounting policies set out in Note 1 (xvii).